Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Asymmetric logistic example

+For a fixed $\gamma<1$, the parameters $(\theta_1,\theta_2)$ control the extremal dependence structure of the variables $(X_1,X_2)$ and the strength of asymptotic dependence.
+If $\theta_1>0$, it is possible for $X_1$ to be large while $X_2$ is small, and an analogous result holds for $\theta_2>0$.
+If $\max(\theta_1,\theta_2)<1$, then both variables can take their largest values simultaneously.
+In the case where $\theta_1,\theta_2\in(0,1)$, the asymmetric logistic model can be thought of as a mixture of a logistic model with independence.
+Asymptotically, proportions $\theta_1/2,\theta_2/2$ and $1-(\theta_1+\theta_2)/2$ of the extremal mass are associated with the cases where $X_1$ is large while $X_2$ is small, $X_2$ is large while $X_1$ is small, and $(X_1,X_2)$ are simultaneously large, respectively.
+The gauge function of this model does not depend on $(\theta_1,\theta_2)$, and takes the form~\eqref{eqn:alogGauge} in the main paper.

+We apply our estimation procedure to three samples of size 10,000 from the asymmetric logistic model with different values of $\theta_1$ and $\theta_2$ (which we take to be equal).
+If $\theta_1=\theta_2=\theta$, we have $\chi=(2-2^\gamma)(1-\theta)$, i.e., the strength of asymptotic dependence decreases as the value of $\theta$ increases.
+We fix the tuning parameters as in Section~\ref{subsec:simulationStudy}, and the resulting $\hat G$ estimates are shown by the red dashed lines in Figure~\ref{fig:alogExamples}.
+This estimated boundary set is reasonably close to the truth for $\theta=0.25$ and $\theta=0.5$, where a respective 75\% and 50\% of the extremal mass is associated with both variables being simultaneously large \citep{Simpson2020}.
+When $\theta=0.75$, so the proportion of mass associated with the simultaneously extreme variables is reduced to 25\%, it becomes more difficult for $\hat G$ to detect this feature.

+We also carry out our estimation procedure using different numbers of knots $\kappa$ in the spline functions of the GAMs, as here $G$ is not smooth everywhere and increasing the number of knots may enable us to better capture this feature.
+Results with $\kappa\in\{5,9,11\}$ are shown in Figure~\ref{fig:alogExamples}.
+The results for $\kappa=5$ are indeed slightly worse than for $\kappa\in\{7,9,11\}$, but otherwise our estimates of $G$ are not particularly sensitive to this tuning parameter.
+An issue highlighted in Figure~\ref{fig:alogExamples} is that our approach to scaling the boundary estimate onto $[0,1]^2$ means we are unlikely to have our estimate of $G$ intersecting each of the lines $x_1=1$ and $x_2=1$ in more than one region.
+As a result, it is difficult for our approach to detect extremal dependence mixture structures.
+We expand further on this point in our discussion in Section~\ref{subsec:issues} of the main paper.

-In Section~\ref{subsec:alog} of the main paper, we presented estimates $\hat G$ for data simulated from an asymmetric logistic copula.
-One of the aims of Figure~\ref{fig:alogExamples} there was to compare results over different numbers of knots $\kappa$ used in the spline functions, focusing on a single data set.
-In Figure~\ref{fig:alogExtra}, we present additional results over 100 repetitions for the default choice of $\kappa=7$, with the remainder of the tuning parameters fixed as in Section~\ref{subsec:simulationStudy}.
+In Figure~\ref{fig:alogExtra}, we present additional results over 1000 repetitions for the default choice of $\kappa=7$, with the remainder of the tuning parameters fixed as in Section~\ref{subsec:simulationStudy}.
 The estimates are similar to those given in Figure~\ref{fig:alogExamples}, with a similar amount of variability as in the Gaussian, inverted logistic and logistic cases of Section~\ref{subsec:simulationStudy}.
 In particular, we see that when $\theta=0.75$, it remains difficult to completely capture the larger mixture component when $X_1$ is large for each sample replicate.